 While it’s true that technology has made interviewing easier, it has also introduced a new set of pitfalls that potential recruits need to be aware of.
-Whilst the idea of a remote interview, for example by Skype, may seem more relaxed on paper, in practice the same rules and protocols apply as in any face-to-face interview.
+Whilst the idea of a remote interview, for example by Zoom, may seem more relaxed on paper, in practice the same rules and protocols apply as in any face-to-face interview.

 Your equipment and connectivity

 DON’T forget to check your equipment in advance.
 You’ll give a very poor first impression if you have to dial in at the last moment, only to discover you have faulty speakers or you’ve got to scramble to plug in the charger before the battery goes flat.
 Similarly, not appearing to know how to turn on your webcam is frustrating for the interviewer and will make you come across as unprofessional and under-prepared.

 DON’T let your connection interrupt your flow.
 If your connection is dubious at home, don’t risk the screen freezing or an irritating delay which can interrupt the conversation flow.
 If possible, connect your laptop directly into the Ethernet port for flawless connection or, if you can’t be confident of connectivity in your own home, consider finding somewhere else more suitable to do the interview from.

 DO check that everything is in proper working order ahead of the interview.
 Charge your laptop or tablet the night before and keep the charger plugged in for the duration, just to be on the safe side.
 Use discreet earphones and make sure the camera functions normally, to ensure the conversation runs smoothly without any technology-related interruptions.